cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 This section gives a cursory overview of the interface for getting proofs.

 A proof is a step-by-step account of how a refutation can be derived from the input.
-For documentation on the proof rules supported by cvc5, see https://cvc5.github.io/docs/cvc5-1.1.2/proofs/proof_rules.html.
+For documentation on the proof rules supported by cvc5, see documentation of our [proof rules](https://cvc5.github.io/docs/cvc5-1.1.2/proofs/proof_rules.html).

 The following outputs control how proofs are computed and printed:
 - `proof-granularity=X` controls the granularity of the generated proof.
 This can range from allowing large informal "macro" steps to requiring each small-step theory rewrite to be justified.
 - `check-proofs`, which runs an internal proof checker in cvc5 on the final proof.
 - `proof-format=X` which impacts the format of the proof.
 By default, cvc5 generates proofs in the AletheLF format, which is a new proof format based on the SMT-LIB version 3.0 proposal.
-For details on AletheLF proofs in cvc5, see https://cvc5.github.io/docs/cvc5-1.1.2/proofs/output_alf.html.
+For details on AletheLF proofs in cvc5, see [AletheLF](https://cvc5.github.io/docs-ci/docs-main/proofs/output_alf.html).
 - `dump-proofs`, which issues a command to the get the proof automatically after every unsatisfiable response.

 cvc5 additionally provides interfaces for getting only part of the entire proof.
 In particular, our `get-proof` command takes an optional "component" identifier, indicating the part of the proof that the user is interested in.
 For instance, the user can ask for only the proofs of theory lemmas with the command `(get-proof :theory_lemmas)`.
+More details

-We support an external proof checker `alfc` for the AletheLF format (see https://github.com/cvc5/alfc/blob/main/user_manual.md for details), and provide a script for getting started with this proof checker (https://github.com/cvc5/cvc5/blob/main/contrib/get-alf-checker).
+Proofs can be checking externally using the proof checker `alfc` for the AletheLF format (see this [user manual](https://github.com/cvc5/alfc/blob/main/user_manual.md) for details).
+We provide a [script](https://github.com/cvc5/cvc5/blob/main/contrib/get-alf-checker) for getting started with this proof checker.

 ### Models